-HAFLER XL280 AMPLIFIER
+HAFLER XL-280 AMPLIFIER

-UPGRADES and MODIFICATIONS
+HISTORY and MODIFICATIONS

 If you're a Hafler fan you know that Hafler's legendary power amplifiers began with the DH-200 released in 1979.
 A few years later in 1983 when the CD digital format appeared hobbyists discovered that amps and preamps responded well to upgrades like polypropylene capacitors, film bypasses on electrolytics, and enlarging the power supply.
 Due to their kit form and affordability Hafler products were perfectly positioned to test these concepts.
 The result was that Hafler was largely responsible for energizing the modding craze of the 1980s that continues today.